-The Sounders captain is in his 10th season with the club since joining Seattle for their inaugural 2009 MLS season.
+The former Sounders captain played 10 seasons with the club, the first ten the Seattle club played in MLS.
 A dogged defensive midfielder who is known for his ball-winning ability, he has become the heartbeat of the sounder's midfield over his time there.
-The Cuban, nicknamed "the Honey Badger," is also affectionately known as "Ozzie" in Seattle.
+The Cuban, nicknamed "the Honey Badger," is also affectionately known as "Ozzie".

 INTERNATIONAL: Alonso served as the captain of the Cuban Under-23 side before being called up to the senior team in 2006.
 He earned 16 caps and scored twice over the next year before defecting to the US in 2007 with the Cuban national team at the CONCACAF Gold Cup in Houston.
 Alonso hasn’t appeared for Cuba since, and he earned his US citizenship in 2012.